JiscPER/jper/docs/MODELS.md

             "type" : "<author id type (e.g. orcid, or name)>" }
     ],
-    "postcodes" : ["<list of postcodes that appear in the repository's institution's addresses>"] "addresses" : ["<full organisation addresses>"],
+    "postcodes" : ["<list of postcodes that appear in the repository's institution's addresses>"], "addresses" : ["<full organisation addresses>"],
     "keywords" : ["<keywords and subject classifications>"],
     "grants" : ["<grant names or numbers>"],